Division Group Logo

 May 12, 2025 (Revised March 25, 2026)

-Together with Design as Possibility and Design Attitude in Leadership, this essay completes a trilogy that reframes transformation as a leadership-led and design-informed endeavor: leadership provides judgment, design provides form, and execution carries change into practice.
+Together with Design as Possibility and Design Attitude in Leadership, this essay completes a trilogy that reframes transformation as a leadership-led, design-informed endeavor: leadership provides judgment, design provides form, and the architecture of change carries both into practice.